tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 }
 ```

-Time Series Insights internally caches and approximates metadata and may return more properties that are actually present in the exact events in the search span.
+Time Series Insights internally caches and approximates metadata and may return more properties that are present in the exact events in the search span.
-Empty `properties` array is returned for either empty environment or environment with no events in a given search span.
+Empty `properties` array is returned when environment is empty or there are no events in a given search span.
 Built-in properties are not returned in the list of properties.

 ## Get Environment Events API